 About Doing Business

-The Doing Business Project provides objective measures of business regulations and their enforcement across 185 economies and selected cities at the subnational and regional level.
+The Doing Business project provides objective measures of business regulations and their enforcement across 189 economies and selected cities at the subnational and regional level.

-By gathering and analyzing comprehensive quantitative data to compare business regulation environments across economies and over time, Doing Business encourages countries to compete towards more efficient regulation; offers measurable benchmarks for reform; and serves as a resource for academics, journalists, private sector researchers and others interested in the business climate of each country.
+By gathering and analyzing comprehensive quantitative data to compare business regulation environments across economies and over time, Doing Business encourages economies to compete towards more efficient regulation; offers measurable benchmarks for reform; and serves as a resource for academics, journalists, private sector researchers and others interested in the business climate of each economy.

 The first Doing Business report, published in 2003, covered 5 indicator sets and 133 economies.
-This year’s report covers 11 indicator sets and 185 economies.
+This year’s report covers 11 indicator sets and 189 economies.
+Most indicator sets refer to a case scenario in the largest business city of each economy, except for 11 economies that have a population of more than 100 million as of 2013 (Bangladesh, Brazil, China, India, Indonesia, Japan, Mexico, Nigeria, Pakistan, the Russian Federation and the United States) where Doing Business, also collected data for the second largest business city.
+The data for these 11 economies are a population-weighted average for the 2 largest business cities.
 The project has benefited from feedback from governments, academics, practitioners and reviewers.
 The initial goal remains: to provide an objective basis for understanding and improving the regulatory environment for business around the world.